rotexsoft/file-renderer/README.md

 [Upload](https://github.com/brandonsavage/Upload), [Volan](https://github.com/serkin/Volan), [Sirius Validation](https://github.com/siriusphp/validation),
 [Filterus](https://github.com/ircmaxell/filterus), etc.

+### Main Features
+* No new templating language or syntax to learn, just good old PHP is required to compose view files to be rendered.
+    * View file(s) in existing projects can easily be adapted for rendering via this package with very little effort.
+* This package can be easily used to implement a Two-Step-View system where all your site's pages share a common layout file and the content for each page gets injected into the layout file.
+* Data (variables) can be injected into the files to be rendered via an associative array whose keys will be converted to variables when rendering occurs.
+    * Escaping is performed on the values in the data array based on specified escape rules.
+* Auto-Escaping is possible on a per instance basis of the **Renderer** class (escaping rules must be specified when instantiating a **Renderer** object for this feature to work).

 ## Acknowledgement

 The escaping functionality in this package is implemented using the [zend-escaper](https://github.com/zendframework/zend-escaper) package.